-The global functional structure is designed on the basis of the company's functionproduction, marketing, finance, and so forth.
+The global functional structure is designed on the basis of the company's function-production, marketing, finance, and so forth.
 Foreign operations are integrated into the activities and responsibilities of each department to gain functional specialization and economies of scale.
 This form of organization is primarily used by small firms with highly centralized systems.
 It is particularly appropriate fro product lines using similar technology and for businesses with a narrow spectrum of customers.
-This structure results in plants that are highly integrated across products and that serve single or similar markets.
+This structure results in plants that are highly integrated across products and that serve single or similar markets.9

 Much of the advantage resulting from economies of scale and functional specialization may be lost if the managers and the work systems become too narrowly defined to have the necessary flexibility to respond to local environments.
 And alternative structure can be based on product lines.

-1. Global Products (Divisional) Structure
+1. Global products (divisional) structure:

 For firms with diversified product lines (or services) that have different technological bases and that are aimed at dissimilar or dispersed markets, a global products (divisional) structure may be more strategically advantageous than a functional structure.
 In this structure, a single product (or product line) is represented by a separate division.
-Each division is headed by its own general manager, and each is responsible for its own general manager, and each is responsible for its own general manager, and each is responsible for its own general manager, and each is a strategic business unit (SBU) - a self-contained business with its own functional departments and accounting systems.
+Each division is headed by its own general manager, and each is responsible for its own general manager, and each is responsible for its own production and sales functions.
+Usually, each divisions is a strategic business unit (SBU) - a self-contained business with its own functional departments and accounting systems.
 The advantages of this organizational form are market concentration, innovation, and responsiveness to new opportunities in a particular environment.
 It also facilitates diversification and rapid growth, sometimes at the expense of scale economies and functional specialization.

-2. Global Geographic Structure
+2. Global geographic structure